 Running Plays Fluidly:

 It is important that every position knows what to do on each play.
 The running backs and quarterbacks must be smooth with the hand-offs and pitches.
 Good flowing plays come with a lot of reps.
 Right after we do individual position periods we get right into a team session.
 In the team session we practice all the techniques learned from the individual session and put it all together.
 We will run the plays 2 times with each group.
 For example, say we call 38 Jet Sweep the first group will run the play two times in a row, and then the second group does the same.
 It is important that you get your backup players reps in practice.
-Football is a contact sport; kids are going to get banged up and have to come out.
-When a player comes out you do not want your offense to lose fluidity.
+Football is a contact sport; kids are going to get banged up or have equipment issues and have to come out.
+When a player comes out you do not want your offense to fall apart.
 Reps, Reps, and more Reps.

 Need an explosive youth football offense?
 Youth Football Online’s Jet Wing T Series is the way to go.
 In this E playbook there are 3 different formations-Balanced, unbalanced, and shotgun.
 Also included- A winning practice routine, play calling system, player positioning, conditioning plan, diagrammed plays verse various defenses, snap count/line splits, jet motion timing and execution, two effective youth football blocking schemes, and much more.